10 ways to make your phone battery last longer

 Use low power mode

-All smartphones should have an option to use a "˜low power mode' which is less labour intensive and should keep your phone alive for a little longer.
+All smartphones should have the option to use a ‘low power mode’ which is less labour intensive and should keep your phone alive for a little longer.
 For iPhones, this will pop up when you hit 20% battery, but you can choose to enable this whenever your phone is on.

 On an Android phone, you can tap on the battery in the quick menu screen to take you to the Battery screen.
-Tap on the menu button and choose Battery Saver then slide "˜On'.
+Tap on the menu button and choose Battery Saver then toggle it on.

 For iPhone users, go to Settings, then Battery and you can toggle the Low Power Mode on and off at the top of the screen.